Kenedy County, Texas: Politics

-Like the rest of South Texas, Kenedy County regularly supported candidates from the Democratic Party.
-The Republican Party has carried the county only seven times since the 1928 presidential election.
-Despite its historic Democratic lean, the county has become competitive in recent years due to rural Hispanic voters becoming more open to voting Republican.
-In 2020, Donald Trump carried the county with over 65 percent of the vote and the strongest Republican margin since 1956, and Kenedy was one of only fifteen counties to flip from supporting Hillary Clinton in 2016 to Trump in 2020.
-Kenedy County has the longest losing streak in the nation, being the only county to flip from Barack Obama to Mitt Romney, then to Clinton, and then back to Trump in his unsuccessful second bid.
-Since 2000, the county has only voted for a single winner (Obama in 2008), and since 1980 it has only voted for one three times (Bill Clinton in both his campaigns as well as Obama in 2008).
+Like the rest of South Texas, Kenedy County has historically supported candidates from the Democratic Party.
+The Republican Party has carried the county only eight times since the 1924 presidential election.
+Despite its historic Democratic lean, the county has become competitive in recent years, with Republican Mitt Romney's performance in 2012, and Republican Donald Trump's latest two performances in 2020 and 2024.

+In 2020, Trump carried the county with over 65% of the vote, making him the strongest Republican margin since 1956, and Kenedy was one of only fifteen counties to flip from supporting Hillary Clinton in 2016 to Trump in 2020.
+Trump's performance within the county at 2024 would end up even more successful, at nearly 73% of the vote.
+Kenedy County had the longest losing streak in the nation, being the only county to flip from Barack Obama to Mitt Romney, then to Clinton, and then to Trump in his unsuccessful second bid.
+However, the county would again support Trump in his more successful 2024 election, putting an end to this long streak, since Trump won the 2024 election.
+Since 2000, the county has only voted for two winners; Obama in 2008, and Trump in 2024, and since 1980 it has only voted for the winning candidate four times: (Bill Clinton in both his campaigns as well as Obama in 2008, and Trump in 2024).
 The county has also become Republican-leaning in non-presidential elections, as Republican Senator Ted Cruz won the county in his narrow 2018 victory over Beto O’Rourke and the county voted Republican in every statewide election in 2018.
 However, despite underperforming Joe Biden by 11 points, Democrat Dan Sanchez won the county in his loss to Republican Mayra Flores in the 2022 Texas's 34th district special election.
+Flores subsequently carried the county in her unsuccessful bid for a full term that November.

 In statewide races for governor and the U.S. Senate, the county has slowly trended Republican.
 The last Democrat to carry the county in a gubernatorial race was Tony Sanchez in 2002, while Rick Noriega in 2008 is the last Democrat to carry it in a senatorial race.